QuantumArioso/cs260-startup/README.md

 - Frontend calls endpoints: information sent and displayed in meetings.jsx

 ### DB/Login Deliverable
-- Supports new user registration: Completed (on login page)
+- Supports new user registration: Yes (on login page)
+    - will not create a new user if the username is already taken
-- Supports existing user authentication and logout:
+- Supports existing user authentication and logout: Yes
+    - logout button on meetings page
+    - will not login if the username/password is incorrect
-- Stores application data in MongoDB:
+- Stores application data in MongoDB: Yes
-- Stores and retrieves credentials in MongoDB:
+- Stores and retrieves credentials in MongoDB: Yes
-- Restricts application functionality based upon authentication:
+- Restricts application functionality based upon authentication: Yes (can't access meetings page until you log in)